risingwavelabs/risingwave/src/storage/hummock_trace/README.md

 Then running any risedev commands traces storage operations to the log file.

 ### CLI
-If you wish to manually run `cargo` rather than `risedev`, set the env variable to enable tracing.
+If you wish to manually run `cargo` rather than `risedev`, you may either use cfg or features.
 ```
 RUSTFLAGS="--cfg hm_trace --cfg tokio_unstable"
 ```